CTeX-org/lshort-zh-cn/README.md

 Update `ctex` and `xeCJK` (and all the packages they rely on) in your TeX distritusion.
 And make sure you've installed all the other packages used in `lshort-zh-cn-style.sty` and updated them to the newest version.

-This document uses `fandol` font package.
-You may receive a warning like 'script-not-exist' made by `fontspec` package.
-Just leave it alone.

 ## Typesetting

 ### Manually typesetting